vatlab/vat-docs/content/_index.md

 *   May 16, 2013: Release of variant tools 1.0.6, which contains a lot of small features and bug fixes.

 *   Mar 20, 2013: Release of variant tools 1.0.5.
-This release adds commands `vtools admin --update_resource` and `vtools_report sequences`, and allows the use of arbitrary characters for names of variant tables.
+This release adds commands
+[`vtools admin`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/admin/) `--update_resource` and `vtools_report sequences`, and allows the use of arbitrary characters for names of variant tables.

 *   Feb 20, 2013: Release of variant tools 1.0.4.
 This release comes with numerous bug fixed and new minor features.
 Please check the ChangeLog for details.

 *   Oct 21, Nov 10, Nov 26, and Nov 29.
 2012: Release of variant tools 1.0.3a, b, c and d to address various small issues.

-*   Sep 25, 2012: Release of variant tools version 1.0.3, with new features and improvements in `vtools associate`, `vtools update`, `vtools phenotype` and `vtools_report` commands.
+*   Sep 25, 2012: Release of variant tools version 1.0.3, with new features and improvements in [`vtools associate`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/associate/), [`vtools update`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/update/), [`vtools phenotype`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/phenotype/) and `vtools_report` commands.

 *   Jul 9th, 2012: Release of variant tools version 1.0.3rc1.
-Other than a few bug fixes and major performance improvements, this release introduces new commands `vtools associate` and `vtools admin`, with more than 20 association tests implemented under a unified association test framework.
+Other than a few bug fixes and major performance improvements, this release introduces new commands [`vtools associate`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/associate/) and [`vtools admin`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/admin/), with more than 20 association tests implemented under a unified association test framework.

 *   Jan 24th, 2012: Release of variant tools version 1.0.2.
-This release fixes a major bug that causes duplicate output in commands `vtools output` and `vtools export` when range-based annotation databases are used.
+This release fixes a major bug that causes duplicate output in commands [`vtools output`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/output/) and [`vtools export`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/export/) when range-based annotation databases are used.
 All users are recommended to upgrade.

 *   Jan 2nd, 2012: Release of variant tools version 1.0.1.
 This version contains a few new features and bug fixes, and more importantly, dramatic performance improvement for many commands.
-Please refer to [ChangeLog][4][?][4] for details about this release.
+Please refer to [ChangeLog](https://vatlab.github.io/vat-docs/development/changelog/) for details about this release.

 *   Dec 30th, 2011: the gwasCatalog annotation source is available for download.
-See [examples][5][?][5] of how to use [gwasCatalog][5][?][5] to find published GWA hits that are near your variants.
+See examples of how to use [gwasCatalog](https://vatlab.github.io/vat-docs/applications/annotation/variants/gwas/) to find published GWA hits that are near your variants.

 *   Dec 15th, 2011: Two new annotation sources are available: Cancer Gene Census from the Cancer Genome Project, and the 5400 exomes EVS annotation database from the NHLBI Exome Sequencing Project.

-*   Dec 4th, 2011: An [application note][6] that describes variant tools has been published online in *Bioinformatics*.
+*   Dec 4th, 2011: An [application note](https://academic.oup.com/bioinformatics/article/28/3/421/189037) that describes variant tools has been published online in *Bioinformatics*.

 *   Nov 13, 2011: Release of variant tools version 1.0.

 *   Jan 24th, 2012: Release of variant tools version 1.0.2.
-This release fixes a major bug that causes duplicate output in commands `vtools output` and `vtools export` when range-based annotation databases are used.
+This release fixes a major bug that causes duplicate output in commands [`vtools output`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/output/) and [`vtools export`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/export/) when range-based annotation databases are used.
 All users are recommended to upgrade.

 *   Jan 2nd, 2012: Release of variant tools version 1.0.1.
 This version contains a few new features and bug fixes, and more importantly, dramatic performance improvement for many commands.
-Please refer to [ChangeLog][4][?][4] for details about this release.
+Please refer to [ChangeLog](https://vatlab.github.io/vat-docs/development/changelog/) for details about this release.

 *   Dec 30th, 2011: the gwasCatalog annotation source is available for download.
-See [examples][5][?][5] of how to use [gwasCatalog][5][?][5] to find published GWA hits that are near your variants.
+See examples of how to use [gwasCatalog](https://vatlab.github.io/vat-docs/applications/annotation/variants/gwas/) to find published GWA hits that are near your variants.

 *   Dec 15th, 2011: Two new annotation sources are available: Cancer Gene Census from the Cancer Genome Project, and the 5400 exomes EVS annotation database from the NHLBI Exome Sequencing Project.

-*   Dec 4th, 2011: An [application note][6] that describes variant tools has been published online in *Bioinformatics*.
+*   Dec 4th, 2011: An [application note](https://academic.oup.com/bioinformatics/article/28/3/421/189037) that describes variant tools has been published online in *Bioinformatics*.

 *   Nov 13, 2011: Release of variant tools version 1.0.

-*   Nov 7, 2011: A new annotation source called **[EVS (Exome Variant Server)][7][?][7]** is available consisting of exome sequencing variants from the NHLBI Exome Sequencing Project (ESP).
+*   Nov 7, 2011: A new annotation source called **[EVS (Exome Variant Server)](https://vatlab.github.io/vat-docs/applications/annotation/variants/exomesequencingpro/)** is available consisting of exome sequencing variants from the NHLBI Exome Sequencing Project (ESP).
 This data was retrieved from the project's EVS server and contains population-specific allele frequencies (currently for European Americans and African Americans) and various functional annotations for predicted variants in approximately 2500 exomes.

 *   Nov 2, 2011: Release of release candidate version 1.0rc3.
 This version adds option `--jobs` to a number of vtools commands and allow them to execute in multiple threads or processes.
 User interface is further cleaned for the final 1.0 release.
 As a result, support for the MySQL backend is temporarily disabled.

 *   Oct 16, 2011: Release of release candidate version 1.0rc2.
-This version has a new option `--children` for command `vtools init`, which allows the creation of a project by merging multiple subprojects.
+This version has a new option `--children` for command [`vtools init`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/init/), which allows the creation of a project by merging multiple subprojects.

 *   Oct 7, 2011: Release of release candidate version 1.0rc1.
-This version has a new `vtools export` command that can export in ANNOVAR and VCF formats.
+This version has a new [`vtools export`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/export/) command that can export in ANNOVAR and VCF formats.

 *   Sep 27, 2011: Release of the second beta.
-This version contains full Python 3 support and a much more powerful `vtools import` command.
+This version contains full Python 3 support and a much more powerful [`vtools import`](https://vatlab.github.io/vat-docs/documentation/vtools-commands/import/) command.

 *   Sep 10, 2011: Release of 1.0 beta.